Our capital investment programme is a significant rolling programme of investment to improve existing council facilities or provide new facilities.

 Connswater Community Greenway is a £40 million investment into a new 9km linear park along the course of the Loop, Knock and Connswater Rivers in the east of the city.
 We funded the project along with the Big Lottery Fund, Department for Communities and Department for Infrastructure.
 The project was delivered by us, in partnership with EastSide Partnership.

 Falls Park Masterplan

 The Falls Park Masterplan, including work on the Whiterock Community Corridor, is our £6 million investment in Falls Park, City Cemetery and the surrounding area to provide better facilities for the local community and make the area more attractive, safe and welcoming for everyone.

-With support from the Heritage Lottery Fund and Friends of Botanic Garden, we’re part-funding and delivering a £3.8 million restoration project at the Tropical Ravine in Botanic Gardens, bringing this fantastic building back to its Victorian splendour.
+With support from the Heritage Lottery Fund and Friends of Botanic Garden, we part-funded and delivered a £3.8 million restoration project at the Tropical Ravine in Botanic Gardens, to bring this fantastic building back to its Victorian splendour.

 Over £900,000 has been invested into installing alleygates across the city.
 Alleygates help to reduce antisocial behaviour, burglaries and fear of crime.
 As well as making neighbourhoods feel safer, they're also helping to build a cleaner environment.
 This project was part funded by Building Successful Communities.

 A community garden is a shared project where people from all age groups, abilities and backgrounds come together to grow their own fruit, flowers and vegetables.
 We’ve invested £200,000 in these local neighbourhood facilities throughout Belfast.

 Access to quality, fit-for-purpose outdoor space is essential in order to support the health and wellbeing of our residents.
 We are investing in a number of schemes to support this aim: